mr-rigden/awesome-list-cryptocurrency/contributing.md

 Thank you for your suggestions!

 [Here](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) is a write up on how to change a Pull Request, and the different ways you can do that.

+## Report Issues

+If you find broken links, report them with an open issue.